Rubberazer/JETGPIO/README.md

     Clone the content into any folder in your JETSON

-    Change access rights to make.sh: sudo chmod +x make.sh (no proper makefile yet, it will come)
+    Change access rights to make.sh executable: sudo chmod +x make.sh (no proper makefile yet, it will come)

     Execute make.sh: sudo ./make.sh